Heather Chasen: Other work

 Chasen appeared in other television programmes such as The Bill and The Harry Hill Show.
 She had guest roles in Z-Cars and Dixon of Dock Green and voiced a number of characters in the radio show The Navy Lark, particularly WREN Heather Chasen and "battle axe" Ramona Povey.
 In soaps, she had four separate appearances in the BBC soap opera Doctors, with her most recent in 2014, reprising her role as Grace Barberry from 2012.
 She played Sylvie Leigh in Holby City and, for five episodes, Madge Bennet in the Channel 5 soap opera, Family Affairs.
 Earlier credits include, playing "rich bitches" Caroline Kerr, in The Newcomers and Isabel Neal in Marked Personal, alongside Stephanie Beacham.
 She also played the "evil" headmistress in Schoolgirls in Uniform at the Battersea Arts Centre.
 In stage and theatre, Chasen appeared in The Rat Trap.
 Michael Billington from The Guardian described Chasen's character, Burrage the maid, as "trundling", rating the play three stars.
 Other than this, she appeared in Pardon Ma Prime Minister alongside Gerald Flood and Paul Curran, written by Edward Taylor and John Graham who created the BBC radio series The Men from the Ministry.
 The Birmingham Mail described the play as "hilarious" and "promising".
 One of Chasen's last plays was My Three Angels in which she played Madame Parole, other plays included, The Man Who Came to Dinner, Who Bombed Birmingham playing Margaret Thatcher, and The Lizard of Rock, in which she played the main role, appearing alongside actor Jack Hawkins.
 Chasen opined that she had a "lovely time" playing Miss Marple in A Murder is Announced alongside Richard Todd and Barbara Murray.
 In 2009, Chasen appeared in the award-winning Anglo-Russian feature film Season of Mists, playing Jane.
 Chasen appeared alongside Marina Blake, Sergei Chonishvili, Ifan Huw Dafydd and ex-EastEnders actor Dudley Sutton.
 Other films she has appeared in include, The Kiss of Tosca in 2000, The Toybox in 2003 and Cat Run, a 2011 film.

+Personal life and death

+Chasen was friends with, and previously had a relationship with, Amanda Barrie.
+In Call Me Jacky, she played an alcoholic lesbian, and later claimed to have based her characterisation partly on the novelist and playwright Patricia Highsmith, whom she knew well.